4-H develops future scientists and other critical thinkers

-4-H education enhances science and math competitiveness for Oregon’s future
+Extension's 4-H program enhances science competitiveness for Oregon’s future

-America faces a future of intense global competition with a startling shortage of scientists.
-National education statistics indicate only 18 percent of U.S. high school seniors are proficient in science, which is a strong indication that young people are not prepared with the necessary science skills to compete in the 21st century workforce.
+Only about one in five U.S. high school seniors is proficient in science, meaning that many young people are not prepared with the necessary science skills to compete in the 21st century workforce.

 In response, the OSU Extension Service's 4-H program emphasizes science, technology, engineering and math (STEM) in educational activities for youth throughout the state.
 In 4-H, where kids learn by doing, positive experiences in the sciences during the developmental years help open doors to science-related careers later in life.

 In Curry County, for example, 4-H offers surfing clubs and camps as a gateway to teach youth about marine science as well as how to carve waves.
 A dozen such camps have reached over 250 youth.
 In evaluations, two-thirds of camp participants said they're now more interested in marine science.
 And teens who previously had little or no interest in the subject are now participating in year-round 4-H environmental stewardship activities.
 Some are helping the National Oceanice and Atmospheric Administration track potentially invasive coastal debris in Gold Beach from the Japanese tsunami.